 The Lockwood Gardens tenants were all for beautification but not at the expense of their backyards.
 One tenant was upset because he had just rebuilt his fence.
 Not all the tenants of the tenants took care of yards or kept their fences in repair.
 But they felt the OHA could work it out with those tenants.

-The tenants of both Peralta Villa and Lockwood Gardens protested and managed to halt or limited the amount of work that could be done at either of the projects.
+The tenants of both Peralta Villa and Lockwood Gardens protested and managed to halt or limit the amount of work that could be done at either of the projects.

-In August of 1965 the OHA board voted to poll each family of Campbell Village, Lockwood Gardens and Peralta Villa if they want a fence.
-Everyone was to be asked even the people who lived in the 2nd floor.
+In August of 1965, the OHA board voted to poll each family of Campbell Village, Lockwood Gardens, and Peralta Villa if they want a fence.
+Everyone was to be asked even the people who lived on the 2nd floor.
 There was a total of 916 total units in the three projects.

 The tenants were given 2 choices in the questions asked :